irfanalamt/number-guess-game/README.md

 - Guess the number in the square
 - Get instant feedback about your guess
 - Guess the number with the least tries
-- Be happy for absolutely no reason. 🥇🎉
+- Be happy for absolutely no reason 🥇🎉

-Tech stack : HTML, CSS, JavaScript
+Tech stack : HTML, CSS, JavaScript, Bootstrap